datacamp/courses-introduction-to-python/scripts/chapter1_script.md

 Apart from interactively working with Python, you can also have Python run so called python scripts.
 These python scripts are simply text files with the extension _dot py_.
 It's basically a list of Python commands that are executed, almost as if you where typing the commands in the shell yourself, line by line.
 Let's put the commands from before in a script now, that can be found here in DataCamp's interface.
 The next step is executing the script, by clicking 'Submit Answer'.

-If you execute this script in the DataCamp interface, no output will be shown.
+If you execute this script in the DataCamp interface, you won't see any output.
 That's because you have to explicitly use `print()` inside scripts if you want to generate output during execution.
 Let's wrap our previous calculations in `print()` calls, and rerun the script.
 This time, the same output as before is generated, great!

 Putting your code in Python scripts instead of manually retyping every step interactively will help you to keep structure and avoid retyping everything over and over again if you want to make a change; you simply make the change in the script, and rerun the entire thing.

 Now that you've got an idea about different ways of working with Python, I suggest you head over to the exercises.
-In a coding exercise, use the IPython Shell for experimentation, and use the Python sript editor to code the actual answer.
+In a coding exercise, use the IPython Shell for experimentation, and use the Python sript editor to code and submit the actual answer.
 Have fun!

 ## Variables and types